Published on | 3 days ago

 manhei.to@fwo.be

-Horizon Europe will continue to encourage and stimulate cooperation with non-EU countries and is also one of the key instruments to implement Europe’s strategy for international cooperation: the global approach to research and innovation.
+Horizon Europe encourages and stimulates cooperation with non-EU countries and this is also one of the key instruments to implement Europe’s strategy for international cooperation: the global approach to research and innovation.

 Most Horizon Europe calls are open to participants from non-EU countries, also called Third Countries.
 However in some calls participation from non-EU countries can be limited in order to safeguard the EU’s strategic assets, interests, autonomy or security.
 Limitations or conditions may also be applicable to the participation of legal entities established in an eligible country but which are controlled directly or indirectly by an ineligible country [Horizon Europe regulation article 22(5)].

 Association to Horizon Europe is the closest form of international cooperation in Horizon Europe.
-Entities of associated countries can participate in the Horizon Europe calls under the same conditions as entities from the EU Member States and are therefore eligible for funding.
+Entities of Associated Countries can participate in the Horizon Europe calls under the same conditions as entities from the EU Member States and are therefore eligible for funding, unless specific limitations or conditions are laid down in the work programme and/or call topic.

 Not only EU neighbouring countries can apply for association, any country in the world with a strong research and innovation capacity that share common values with Europe can apply for association to Horizon Europe.